FancyPotts/restaurant/README.md

 # restaurant

 ## The aim is 1) learn how to use the webpack bundler.
-2) Build modules and components using the webpack bundler so that it would be a simple matter of swapping out or modifying the component as desired.
+2) Build modules and components using the webpack bundler so that it would be a simple matter of swapping out or modifying the components as desired.

 - [x] Base Layout
 - [ ] Components